Setting Up Form Widgets

 # Checkbox

 Checkbox field becomes handy when you want to set up a Yes/No, True/False or On/Off in your field.
-Some file formats, such as GeoPackage support Boolean data type.
-If you have a field set as Boolean, QGIS automatically assigns the checkbox for widget type.

 1. Right-click on a layer, select Properties and go to the Attributes form tab.